Belwind Offshore Wind Farm

-The Belwind Wind Farm is located on Bligh Bank, 46 km from the Belgian port of Zeebrugge, and has been built in two phases.
+The Belwind Wind Farm is located in Bligh Bank, 46 km from the Belgian port of Zeebrugge, and has been built in two phases.
 It has a 330 MW production capacity and an estimated annual output of 1.1 TWh.
 Phase 1 had a 165 MW production capacity.

 Financing

 Bligh Bank is the first stage of what is planned to be a 330 MW project.
 It was financed under a Project Finance structure by Project Company ‘Belwind’, after a number of delays that included bankruptcy of developer Econcern.
-Financial close was eventually reached on July 27, 2009.
+Financial completion was eventually reached on 27 July 2009.
 Bligh Bank is only the third offshore wind farm to be Project Financed, following Q7 and Thornton Bank.
 The €614 million deal sees Colruyt Group, the Colruyt family, SHV, ParticipatieMaatschappij Vlaanderen, Meewind and Rabo Project Equity, come together to invest in the construction of the 165 MW first stage of the Project.
 For the first time the European Investment Bank will assume project finance risk for an offshore wind farm, by granting €300 million towards financing the Project.

-In January 2011 SHV sold its 20,7 % equity-share to the other Belgian shareholders Colruyt Group, the Colruyt family and ParticipatieMaatschappij Vlaanderen.
+In January 2011, SHV sold its 20,7 % equity-share to the other Belgian shareholders Colruyt Group, the Colruyt family and ParticipatieMaatschappij Vlaanderen.
 The financial close of the Second Phase of the project was on 6 October 2015.

 First phase

 Construction of the first phase commenced in August 2009 and was completed on 9 December 2010.

 The wind farm includes an Offshore High Voltage Station which converts the infield 33kV to the export cable (150kV).
 This export cable is connected to the second high-voltage station, (the Booster Transformer Station) in Zeebrugge.
-In 2012 Alstom planned to install a wind turbine of 6 MW Haliade as a test, which happened in November 2013.
+In 2012, Alstom planned to install a wind turbine of 6 MW Haliade as a test, which happened in November 2013.